GeotrekCE/Geotrek-admin/docs/usage/configuration-ttw.rst

 Structures
 ----------

-Each user has to be linke to a structure.
+Each user has to be linked to a structure.
 During the installation, Geotrek create a default structure to which first users are linked.
 You can add new structures, according to territorial partners, companies, other organisations which work with you on Geotrek.

 Users of a given structure can work only on objects related to the same structure in Geotrek.